MWR1/discord-transparency/README.md

 ## Features

-- You can change the background image by pressing `CTRL + ALT`. ❗ You have to post the image on Discord first then use the link provided by them (press on "Open original", and copy the link) and paste that inside the input. ❗
+- You can change the background image by pressing `CTRL + ALT`.
+  ⚠ You have to post the image on Discord first then use the link provided by them (press on "Open original", and copy the link) and paste that inside the input.
 - You can deactivate the theme by using `CTRL + D`.
 This is especially useful when you want to take a screenshot of a message, or of the entire desktop but you're afraid that someone might report you for using this script.
 It will disable the theme, making Discord look untouched.
 - You can change the brightness of the image by pressing `CTRL + B` and moving the slider button.
 This will update in real time, and you can save the brightness level by pressing the button.
+- The "n blocked messages" dialog from when you block people has been removed, so your natural curiosity isn't being sparked anymore.

 ## Prerequisites (if you want to implement the script in such a way that it launches at the same time with Discord)